-Knowledge of data structures, discrete mathematical structures
+Knowledge of data structures, discrete mathematical structures database management system

-The students undergoing this course will be able to: CO1: Define the basic concepts of DBMS and Demonstrate the basic elements of a relational the data.
+CO1: Define the basic concepts of DBMS and Demonstrate the basic elements of a relational the data.

 CO2: Identify the data models for relevant problems and Design entity relationship models.